sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Characteristic:

-: The state, configuration and composition an endpoint is in and observerable corresponding behavior of the behavior via, for example,  sys-calls, log-files, or PSU emission on a network.
+: The state, configuration and composition an endpoint is in, including observerable behavior, e.g. sys-calls, log-files, or PDU emission on a network.

 Endpoint Characterization: